Helen Goodson MCSP HPC

 Emily then moved to the community in North London where she gained extensive knowledge of falls prevention, balance and vestibular problems.
 Emily attends forums and community groups giving talks on Falls Prevention and runs an NHS Falls Prevention programme.
 Emily is able to provide holistic treatment at home to help you maximise your independence and reach your full potential following a range of setbacks such as hospital admission, post operatively and following a deterioration in all long term Neuro-disability conditions such as strokes, Parkinson’s Disease or Multiple Sclerosis.
 Alongside her home visits Emily is also available now in Harpenden Physiotherapy clinic on Thursdays and Saturday mornings as a musculo skeletal and neurology physiotherapist and Acupuncturist.
 Emily is recognised by all major insurance companies.

 Emily is a member of AGILE (Physiotherapists working with Older People).
 She enjoys road cycling and has completed a number of charity rides.

-Karen Osborn (Grad Dip Phys, HCPC, MCSP) qualified in 1990 as a Chartered Physiotherapist, she worked for the NHS at Doncaster Royal Infirmary.
+Karen Osborn qualified in 1990 as a Chartered Physiotherapist, she worked for the NHS at Doncaster Royal Infirmary.
 She was also the team physiotherapist for Wakefield Trinity Rugby League Club.
 Following a period working in Chicago, USA Karen returned to the NHS providing physiotherapy at three GP surgeries in Norfolk.
 Karen left the NHS to work for the RAF at the Officer Training College, Cranwell, treating members of all three armed services in their Regional Rehabilitation Unit.

 In 2005 she started working at Spire (formerly BUPA) in Harpenden where she still works as a physiotherapist, specialising in back, necks, knees and shoulders.